 Every cent counts.
 This means that even if you are only able to put away a little extra every month into repaying your student loan or clothing account, it will still make a difference and shorten your repayment period.

 Also, look at areas in your daily/monthly expenses where you could cut down on your spending, and put some of that money towards repaying your outstanding debts.
-Early settlement will help free up some additional money, which you can use towards other things, such as saving up for a deposit on your first car or house.
+The early settlement will help free up some additional money, which you can use towards other things, such as saving up for a deposit on your first car or house.

 3. Consider securing your biggest asset – yourself!